Lumisumu/carrot-comic-downloader/README.md

 # How-to

-Paste links to imagelist.txt and run `python main.py`
+Install Python 3.

-# To-do
+Use imagelist.txt from releases or manually paste your links to imagelist.txt.

-- Code for automatic imagelist creation
+Win: open command line, navigate to the folder with `cd` and run `python main.py` Images are created into "comics" folder in that folder.